-We offer a comprehensive suite of real estate information, analytics and marketing services to real estate participants in China through our proprietary data-driven platform and a combination of online channels and various offline themed events.
-We also operate an online marketplace, 3fang.com, which allows our clients to list and market their commercial properties online.
+We offer a comprehensive suite of services to real estate participants in China through our proprietary data-driven platform and a combination of various online channels and themed events.
 The following diagram illustrates our principal service offerings.

-We offer a wide spectrum of information and analytics services primarily through our proprietary platform, based on our China Real Estate Index System, or CREIS, a comprehensive set of benchmarks and databases widely adopted by industry participants to track, understand and analyze the real estate industry in China.
+We offer a wide spectrum of information and analytics services primarily through our proprietary platform, based on our CREIS, a comprehensive set of benchmarks and databases widely adopted by industry participants to track, understand and analyze the real estate industry in China.
 It covers a vast inventory of residential and commercial properties and land plots data across China.